Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 Where shops don't display prices, it saves them time (and labels) - but this can lead to problems :

-Examples: TVs, microwaves, table lamps, hair driers, vacuum cleaners, fax machines.
+Examples: TVs, microwaves, table lamps, hair driers, irons, vacuum cleaners, fax machines, computers.

 When these items are sold second-hand, government Regulations now require that they're tested for safety before being put on sale.
-This has to be done by a suitably skilled person.
+This has to be done by a suitably skilled person and needs special equipment.
 The testing includes checking the wiring of plugs, earthing and any damage to cables.

-Accordingly some charity shops won't accept donations of any mains electrical equipment.
+Accordingly most charity shops won't accept donations of any mains electrical equipment.

 Other shops have suitably qualified staff (often volunteers, such as retired electricians) who check out donated electrical goods and weed out (and scrap) any unsafe ones.